TheBestTvarynka/tbt/content/posts/scard-container-name/index.md

 But it is still possible to hook.
 Thanks to [@awakecoding](https://x.com/awakecoding) I know how to do it.
 He had [researched](https://x.com/awakecoding/status/1725249330435518736) and implemented it in the [MsRdpEx](https://github.com/Devolutions/MsRdpEx): [fix winscard.dll delay-loading interception from basecsp.dll](https://github.com/Devolutions/MsRdpEx/pull/84).
 I reused some code and make it work for my debugging program :sweat_smile:.

 So, as a result, you should get `bad.dll`.
+Do not forget to set your own paths in the code!

 ## Compile the launcher